OlexOlex/TPE-Module/README.md

 * An electric drilling machine (a vertical drilling machine is even more useful)
 * A 5mm steel drill for drilling the holes for the 3,5mm sockets to stick through the case
 * A steel drill with the same diameter as the buttons' shaft (or a smaller one and a milling cutter for enlargening the hole)
-* A 4mm drill and/or milling cutter for drilling the hole for the micro-USB socket (multiple holes next to each other becoming a slot)
+* A 4mm drill and/or milling cutter for drilling the hole for the micro-USB socket (multiple holes next to each other becoming a slot), optionally a 3-4mm larger one to drill a larger hole halfway through the chassis to screw on the nuts of the sockets.
 * A trianglular or semi-circle file for cleaning the hole for the micro-USB socket
 * Waterproof glue and hot glue or similar to glue the components safely together and to the case (two component resin or silicon might work as well)
 * Something to measure and mark where to drill the holes in the case